freddyjaoko/NYCTaxi-Analytics-ETL-GCP/README.md

 ## 🕵️ Key Insights

 - 🧳 **Total Trips**
-  - "VeriFone Inc" is the provider with the most number of trips with over 88k trips and "Creative Mobile Technologies" with only 11k trips.
+  - "VeriFone Inc" is the provider with the most number of trips with over 88k trips and "Creative Mobile Technologies" with only 11k trips

 - 💳 **Top Payment Types**
   - **N°1:** Credit Card with 66%